How to Sterilise a Bottle: A Friendly Guide for Keeping Your Baby Safe and Healthy

 Why Sterilising Baby Bottles Matters

 Babies, especially those born early or with weaker immune systems, are more likely to get sick from germs that can hide in feeding equipment like bottles and nipples.
 Sterilising baby bottles kills those pesky bacteria and germs that regular washing might miss.
 This extra step is key to keeping your baby safe and healthy.
-Experts like the Centers for Disease Control and Prevention (CDC) even recommend sterilising feeding items daily for babies under 2 months or those with weakened immune systems.
+Experts like the Centers for Disease Control and Prevention (CDC) recommend sterilising feeding items daily for babies under 2 months or those with weakened immune systems.

 Getting Ready to Wash Baby Bottles